Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Except for a few, most of the fruits are low in calories, but rich in vitamins, minerals, antioxidants, and other beneficial nutrients.
 Due to the limitation of carbohydrate and sugar intake, a person with diabetes should include a certain amount of diabetes-friendly fruits in his/her daily meal plan.

 Different fruits are available in many parts of the world at different times of the year.
 Some fruits are available even throughout the year, but some are seasonal.
-Fruits not only help meet your hunger but also their anti-oxidant prevent further cell damage, regulate blood sugar level, protect your heart, nerves, and eyes.
-Thereby, with the enormous health benefits of fruits, following diabetes-friendly fruits are recommended in your diabetes food list.
+Fruits not only help meet your hunger but also their anti-oxidant prevent further cell damage, regulate blood sugar levels, and protect your heart, nerves, and eyes.
+Therefore, with the enormous health benefits of fruits, the following diabetes-friendly fruits are recommended in your diabetes food list.

 Diabetes-friendly fruits